ojones/blog/content/relics/microsoft.md

 {{< figure src="/blog/relics/images/win7.png" title="Windows 7" >}}
 {{< figure src="/blog/relics/images/office_2010.png" title="Office 2010" >}}

-Well I worked on the msn.com tour, the Windows 7 registration page, and Office 2010 registration page.
+I worked on the msn.com tour, the Windows 7 registration page, and Office 2010 registration.
+Each of which were small, but high taffic web applications.

 Flash, localization, Rackspace.
 Those were good days (wait, were they).
-I was still a new developer but my websites were getting seven figure hits.